 Michael taught maths, science and IT at state secondary schools and is very thankful to have worked with so many wonderful students and fellow teachers.
 His continued commitment to many community organisations, especially those serving young people, led to Michael being named Tasmanian Young Australian of the Year for 2002 by the National Australia Day Committee.
 That was also the year Michael was elected to the Meander Valley Council.

 From 2004 to 2007 he served as Federal Member for Bass.
 In that role he worked on a number of parliamentary and policy committees, secured record funding for health, road, infrastructure and education facilities, and helped improve shipping between Tasmania and the Bass Strait islands.
 Michael proudly served the Clifford Craig Foundation as CEO, advancing its mission for world-class medical research in Northern Tasmania and encouraging more specialists to the LGH.

 In 2010 he was elected as a member of the Tasmanian Parliament and served as a Shadow Minister for four years.
 He was returned in both 2014 and 2018 as part of the Hodgman Liberal Government.

-Michael currently serves the Tasmanian people as Minister for Infrastructure and Transport; Minister for State Growth; Minister for Small Business; Minister for Science and Technology as well as Leader of the House.
-His previous service ministries include Health; and Police, Fire and Emergency Management.
+Michael currently serves the Tasmanian people as Minister for Finance; Minister for Infrastructure and Transport; Minister for State Growth; Minister for Science and Technology as well as Leader of the House.
+His previous service ministries include Health; Small Business; and Police, Fire and Emergency Management.

 Michael strongly believes in the time-honoured values of hard work, self-discipline and personal integrity all underpinned by his Christian faith.
-He and his wife Julie have been married for 24 years and live in Launceston with their three teenage children.
+He and his wife Julie have been married for 25 years and live in Launceston with their three children.